 When it comes to Type 1 diabetes, patients can reduce complications of the disease by closely monitoring their blood glucose levels and taking the appropriate amount of insulin.
 Also, reducing the intake of simple carbohydrates can prevent harmful blood glucose spikes.

 Patients with Type 2 diabetes can also improve their blood glucose by minimizing their intake of simple carbohydrates.
 Weight loss and exercise can also lower the complications of Type 2 diabetes.
+Cherries are one of many summer fruits to eat that are filled with antioxidants and help protect against diabetes.
 In some cases, patients have been able to reverse the condition and eliminate the need for any medication when they made healthy lifestyle changes.
+If you ever wondered, what do they do at a physical for a man, then checking for type 2 diabetes is one of them.

 At GoHealth Urgent Care we’re here 7 days a week to care for you.
 Save your spot online or just walk in.